Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/0-introduction.md

 # Introduction

 Imagine that you work in the IT department for a major airline.
 The airline is concerned about the impact that flight delays are having on cost overruns and has asked you to have a look at the data to get a better handle on the problem.
 The data comes from a variety of data sources.
 It has been aggregated and provided to you in the form of comma-separated (CSV) files.
-As is often the case, the data is rather raw and will require some cleaning up to ensure accurate reporting.
+As is often the case, the data is rather raw and will require some cleaning up to ensure accurate analysis.

 To meet the airline needs you will need to: